dotPY-hax/droopescan-guesser/README.md

 ```

 # how does it work??
-The script compares the available files found by droopescan to all tages releases on git.drupalcode.org - trying to guess the version.
+The script compares the available files found by droopescan to all tagged releases on git.drupalcode.org - trying to guess the version.
 It also tells if a guessed release is tagged as "insecure"

 # why?
 I wanted a script to automate looking up plugin versions - also: